proycon/colibri-core/doc/src/index.rst

 ===================

+Colibri Core is software, consisting of command line tools as well as programming libraries. to quickly and efficiently count and extract patterns from large corpus data, to extract various statistics on the extracted patterns, and to compute relations between the extracted patterns.
+The employed notion of pattern or construction encompasses the following categories:

+ * **n-gram** -- n consecutive words
+ * **skipgram** -- An abstract pattern of predetermined length with one or multiple gaps (of specific size).
+ * **flexgram** -- An abstract pattern without predetermined length, with one or more gaps.

+N-gram extraction may seem fairly trivial at first, with a few lines in your favourite scripting language, you can move a simple sliding window of size *n* over your corpus and store the results in some kind of hashmap.
+This trivial approach however makes an unnecessarily high demand on memory resources, this often becomes prohibitive if unleashed on large corpora.
+Colibri Core tries to minimise these space requirements in several ways:

+ * **Binary representation** -- Each word type is assigned a numeric class, which is encoded in a compact binary format in which highly frequent classes take less space than less frequent classes.
+Colibri core always uses this representation rather than a full string representation, both on disk and in memory.
+ * **Informed counting** -- Counting is performed more intelligently by iteratively processing the corpus in several passes and quickly discarding patterns that won't reach the desired occurrence threshold.
+Skipgram and flexgram extraction are computationally more demanding but have been implemented with similar optimisations.
+Skipgrams are computed by abstracting over n-grams, and flexgrams in turn are computed either by abstracting over skipgrams, or directly from n-grams on the basis of co-occurrence information (mutual pointwise information).
+When patterns have been extracted, along with their counts and or index references to original corpus data, they form a so-called *pattern model*.

-Colibri Core is a set of tools as well as a C++ and Python library for working with basic linguistic constructions such as n-grams and skipgrams (i.e patterns with one or more gaps, either of fixed or dynamic size) in a quick and memory-efficient way.
-At the core is the tool ``colibri-patternmodeller`` which allows you to build, view, manipulate and query pattern models.
+At the heart of Colibri Core lies the tool ``colibri-patternmodeller`` which allows you to build, view, manipulate and query pattern models.

 The Colibri software is developed in the scope of the Ph.D. research project **Constructions as Linguistic Bridges**.
 This research examines the identification and extraction of aligned constructions or patterns across natural languages, and the usage of such constructions in Machine Translation.
 The aligned constructions are not identified on the basis of an extensive and explicitly defined grammar or expert database of linguistic knowledge, but rather are implicitly distilled from large amounts of example data.
 Our notion of constructions is broad and transcends the idea of words or variable-length phrases.